wbabik/Practical_computing/Class_7/Class_7.md

 # Class 7

-# Basics of R and Rstudio
+# R and RStudio basics

 ## What is R?